-The MA will inform all projects about the exact length of storing all the documents related to project costs and activities in the subsidy contract.
+When a project partner has received state aid, all documents related to project costs and activities must be safely and orderly kept for 10 years from the date on which the aid was granted.
+MA informs all projects about the exact length of storing all the documents related to project costs and activities in the subsidy contract.